 Once the shrimp is cooked through, top with fresh lemon juice, feta cheese, and garnish with fresh flat-leaf parsley.

-If you are using raw shrimp, I recommend giving the a quick sear before you start making the sauce.
+If using raw shrimp: I recommend giving the a quick sear before you start making the sauce.
 Once the shrimp are opaque and pink, remove them from the pan and make the sauce.
 Add the shrimp at the end, and finish with lemon, feta and parsley.

 🍽Make Ahead & Storage

-Store leftover shrimp in an airtight container for up to 2 days.
-Reheat in a skillet, or in the oven.
-I do not recommend microwaving the shrimp to heat up, as it can get rubbery.
+If you have leftover shrimp, store it in an airtight container in the refrigerator for up to 2-3 days.
+Reheat in a skillet on the stove.
+I would avoid microwaving to reheat, as the shrimp can get rubbery.

 ⭐Recipe FAQs